gparemsky/forex-cse231p3-proposal/README.md

 - **Account size** is the amount of money we have in our trading account to use as leverage for trades.
 - **Risk ratio** is simply the percent amount of our account size we are willing to lose on one trade.
 Typically 2-5%
 - **Stop-Loss in pips** every point the market moves in forex is called a pip, if the market moves 50 pips on EUR/USD, An example of the market value of EUR/USD could have moved from 1.0850 to 1.0900 where one pip is one digit in the fourth decimal place, or one ten thousandth of a currency pair value \
-*(this is not true for one exception, any pair with the japanese yen, where we measure one pip in the 100th's place, 161.54 to 161.64 is a 10 pip movement)* [further explanation on pips can be found below](#explaining-pips)
+*(this is not true for one exception, any pair with the japanese yen as the quote currency, where we measure one pip in the 100th's place, 161.54 to 161.64 is a 10 pip movement)* [further explanation on pips can be found below](#explaining-pips)
 - **Trade size** - in the online calculator, trade size is just a reference for how big of lots we are trading in, standard lot sizes are 1.0, so we will keep it as one. [further explanation on lots can be found below](#explaining-lot-sizes)

-**Calculation**
+## **Calculation**

 ### The calculation for position size can be found on line 228
 ```python
 position_size = (((account_balance * risk_percent)/pip_stoploss)/pip_value_per_lot)
 ```
-position size relies on four values, three of which the user gives to us (acc balance, risk percent of acc, and pip stoploss) the fourth value requires some calculation which is done on the code block on lines 136 to 146\
+position size relies on four values, three of which the user gives to us (account balance, risk percent of account, and pip stoploss) the fourth value requires some calculation which is done on the code block on lines 136 to 146
 ```python
     if account_currency == "USD":
         pip_value_per_lot_USD = STANDARD_PIP * STANDARD_LOT_SIZE